 Try Out A Clinic

 Across the U.S. and Canada, many resorts and national parks will offer snowshoe clinics for first-timers or more advanced snowshoers.

-The snowshoe team at Grouse Mountain in North Vancouver, Canada, opened up about their clinic and success stories.
-“We have a variety of snowshoe clinics available for various ability levels and interests.
-From Beginner or Baby and Me clinics right up to competitive training.
+At Grouse Mountain in North Vancouver, Canada, the snowshoe team opened up about their clinic and success stories.
+“We have a variety of snowshoe clinics available for various ability levels and interests, from Beginner or Baby and Me clinics right up to competitive training.
 You can sign up for a specific 4-session clinic.
 Or we also offer a twice-weekly drop-in night that offers more flexibility.

 Our drop-in Snowshoe Social Nights are open to all levels of ability.
 Participants are grouped in similar ability levels by our snowshoe guides before heading out on their adventure.
 You can enjoy anywhere from a leisurely stroll to an active workout.”

 At Grouse Mountain, “Some of our most successful and memorable tours have taken place with groups that have never experienced winter conditions.
 To take guests that have never seen snow and tour them around the alpine area and see their reactions to the environment and throwing their first snowball is always memorable.
 We have also had some really great nights on our Snowshoe Fondue and New and Full moon tours that we offer.”

 As an alternative to clinics, Andrew Woodard, Braveheart Snowshoe Series racing veteran, suggests, “I would recommend just getting out and finding some friends who would also like to try something new and partake together.”
 Trying out a new sport with those closest to you can be an unforgettable adventure in itself!